-EdShift equips the next generation with the skills to achieve healthy relationships with others and self, enabling us to accomplish our wider aim of tackling domestic violence, child sexual exploitation and mental health.
+EdShift equips the next generation with the skills and aspiration to achieve healthy relationships, with self and others, enabling us to achieve our mission and bring us closer to seeing our vision.

 EdShift is a community interest company that delivers drama based learning programmes across key stage 2 – 3 and 4.

 We aim to provide exemplary drama based learning workshops and digital resources to enable children and young people to explore conflict situations in a safe, fun and creative environment.